This post may contain affiliate links.

-Finding family accommodation as you travel is a huge topic and one that is mentioned all over this website, but you, and I, need one post to put everything on the same page.
-Finding a place to stay, be it a hotel, guest house, hostel, apartment, caravan, mud hut or longboat is often the hardest part of family travel and the bigger your family becomes, the bigger the problem.
-We are all different, my palace may be your prison, we all have different needs and wants out of our accommodation when we travel.
-I’m aiming this at a complete family travel beginner ( as we all were, once upon a time) so excuse me if I start at the very beginning.
+Finding accommodation as you travel (budget to free being hardest) is a huge topic and one that is mentioned all over this website, but you, and I, need one post to put everything on the same page.
+Finding a place to stay, be it a hotel, guest house, hostel, apartment, caravan, mud hut or longboat is often the hardest part of travel and if you have a family, particularly a large one, it gets harder still.

 We’ll start by looking at types of accommodation and where to find them.
 Our destination-specific accommodation guides are listed below.
-More are in production!
+More are in production.
 Please leave a comment below, where do you want a guide for?

-We do it all!
 All of the below, we’ve used in the last few years, just to give you an idea of what accommodation is possible for families.
 Where to find these places?
 Well dozens of booking engines exist, we find it’s simpler to just pick a favourite and stick to it, comparing every site wastes your time and the savings are negligible.

-For long-term travellers it’s not unreasonable to just turn up in a town and go door knocking to find a room you like at a good price.
+For long-term travellers it’s not unreasonable to just turn up in a town and go door-knocking to find a room you like at a good price.
 We do this often, even with kids, in parts of Asia.

-This is where you want to stay for a self contained holiday, the sort of place you don’t have to leave unless you want to do a little sight seeing.
-Expect pools, restaurants, swim up bars, shops, activites, entertainment and spas all on site.
+This is where you want to stay for a self contained holiday, the sort of place you don’t have to leave unless you want to do a little sightseeing.
+Expect pools, restaurants, swim-up bars, shops, activites, entertainment and spas all on site.
 It’s great to vacation like this sometimes and we’ve sampled our fair share of resort living.

 Hotels and Motels